 There is 160 km of beach breaks along The Coorong, it’s just a matter of driving along until you see a break that suits you.
 The better waves break on the outer bar which can mean a 400 to 500 m paddle.
 So its best to be fit and surf with friends.

 The Coorong is a very popular beach for fishing, with the majority of the 4WD vehicles belonging to fishers.
 During summer and weekends they set up many camps along the beach.

 Australia’s longest beach, which grades from no waves to one of the world’s highest energy beaches.
 It is a spectacular beach backed by extensive dune north of The Granites, very accessible by 4WD, and with many kilometres of beach camping.
 However outside of Kings Camp and Kingston SE there are no facilities, apart from the camp sites.Read less

-Weather: Cloudy.
-The chance of a thunderstorm in the morning and afternoon.
+Weather: The chance of a thunderstorm in the early morning.
+Sunny afternoon.

 Weather: Partly cloudy.

 |Fri 20th||4 (Moderate) Sun protection recommended from 10:00 am to 2:00 pm|

 |Sat 21st||4 (Moderate) Sun protection recommended from 10:10 am to 2:00 pm|

 |Sun 22nd||4 (Moderate) Sun protection recommended from 10:10 am to 2:00 pm|